liveslol/dotfiles/README.md

 You'll also need to set the Catppuccin-Mocha-Standard-Blue-Dark gtk theme and Shiny-Dark-Icons icon theme in nwg-look Now just restart the pc after doing so and you're good to go!

+## After install 後

-Important keybinds (you can look at all of them in ~/.config/hypr/configs/Keybinds.conf
+Important keybinds here ⇩ (you can look at all of them in ~/.config/hypr/configs/Keybinds.conf)
 ```
 ----------------------------------------------------------------------------
 | Super+Enter       | Open terminal                                        |